jawj/zapatos-docs/src/index.md

 ##### `extras`

-The `extras` option allows us to include additional result keys that don't represent columns of our tables.
-That could be a computed quantity, such as a geographical distance via [PostGIS](https://postgis.net/).
+The `extras` option allows us to include additional result keys that don't directly replicate the columns of our tables.
+That can be a computed quantity, such as a geographical distance via [PostGIS](https://postgis.net/), or it can be a simple column alias.

-The option takes a mapping of property names to `sql` template strings (i.e. `SQLFragments`).
-The `RunResult` type variables of those template strings are significant, as they are passed through to the result type.
-(The `extras` option is now also available on other query types, such as `insert`).
+As is discussed above for `insert`, the `extras` option takes a mapping of property names to column names and/or `sql` template strings (i.e. `SQLFragments`).
+The `RunResult` type variable of any template string is significant, since it is passed through to the result type.

 Let's see `extras` in use, with an example that shows too how the `lateral` option can go well beyond simply matching a foreign key to a primary key.